KDAB/GammaRay/ReadMe.txt

 contributions will require a signed Copyright Assignment Agreement (see docs/GammaRay-CopyrightAssignmentForm.docx).

-Contact info@kdab.com for more information.
+Contact info@kdab.com for more information about the Copyright Assignment Agreement.

 Please submit your contributions or issue reports from our GitHub space at https://github.com/KDAB/GammaRay